Building your own apps is easier than you think

 - Build your app for the device your target users have.
 Not all apps work across all form factors, so before you get started, decide whether to create your app for desktop computer, tablet, or mobile phone users.

-- Give your app an intuitive, thoughtful name and choose a template—a customisable prebuilt application framework.
+- Give your app an intuitive, thoughtful name and choose a template—a customizable prebuilt application framework.

 - Determine the environment for your app.
 Developers use an environment to set the stage—they can build, tweak, or test an application without worrying that end users will see it.
 Choose an environment with features that support writing code fast, troubleshooting, and collaboration between developers.

-- Standardise naming conventions for app inputs.
+- Standardize naming conventions for app inputs.
 Implementing a standard approach to naming helps developers work consistently, and it will save time if they must edit or troubleshoot the app later.